 8 Essential Books To Read To Gain A Wider Understanding On Racism And Social Injustice

-As the world comes together to protest against the death of George Floyd in Minnesota, people are turning to black activists and creators to gain more of insight into inequality.
+As the world continues to come together to protest against the deaths of George Floyd and Breonna Taylor, people are turning to black activists and creators to gain more of an insight into racial inequality.

 Books are a great place to start in broadening knowledge, and below are just a few of the books being virally recommended.

 Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge

 Why I’m No Longer Talking to White People About Race was first written as a blog by Renni Eddo-Lodge after feeling frustrated at those leading the discussions about racism in Britain weren’t those affected by it.

 After publishing it online, it received an influx of comments from people who related sharing their own experiences, so Renni explored the issues a little deeper, offering a framework of how to see, acknowledge and counter racism.